ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 Your monstrous form is the form you change into when shifting.
 Your monstrous form grants you special features.
 Choose one monstrous form from the following:

-- Desmoduthrope
-- Norvegthrope (norvegicus)
+- Werebat
 - Lycanthrope
+- Wereshark
 - Ursusthrope

 Refer to the list at the end of this document to find the exact features granted